dnsimple/dnsimple-support/content/articles/two-factor-authentication-enforcement.markdown

     ![Settings menu](/files/account-settings-access.jpg)

 1. Select <label>Team</label> from the menu on the left.
 1. Scroll down until you see the <label>Enforce two-factor authentication</label> section.
-When all members of your Team have Two-Factor authentication enabled you will be able to enable this feature right away.
+When all members of your Team have Two-Factor authentication enabled, you can enable this feature right away.

     ![Two-Factor authentication enforcement](/files/account-2fa-enforcement.png)

-1. If there are users in your account that does not have Two-Factor authentication enabled you will see a list of users that are not compliant, you can [remove the users](/articles/account-users/#removing-members-from-an-account) from the account in the section above.
+1. If there are users in your account that don't have Two-Factor authentication enabled, you'll see a list of users that are non-compliant.
+You can [remove the users](/articles/account-users/#removing-members-from-an-account) from the account in the section above.
 </div>